mclemenceau/ubuntu-merges/DESIGN.md

-# Ubuntu Merge Radar - Design Document
+# Ubuntu Merges Tracker - Design Document

 ## Overview

-**Ubuntu Merge Radar** is a specialized dashboard designed for Debian and Ubuntu packagers.
+**Ubuntu Merges Tracker** is a specialized dashboard designed for Debian and Ubuntu packagers.
 It tracks the status of packages that are "pending merge" from Debian into Ubuntu.
 It ingests real-time data from `merges.ubuntu.com`, normalizes it, and provides a modern, interactive interface to visualize workloads, filter by teams/uploaders, and compare version changelogs.

 ## Architecture